Octavia Hill: her life and legacy

-Her story begins in Cambridgeshire where on 3 December 1838 she was born, the third daughter of merchant James Hill and his third wife, Caroline Southwood Smith.
+She was born on 3 December 1838 at Wisbech, Cambridgeshire, the third daughter of merchant James Hill and his third wife, Caroline Southwood Smith.

 A change of fortune